What is Hygge? Learn Why it’s important and How to Implement it in your life!

 Hygge is an idea from Danish culture that embodies mindfulness, and consciously acting on activities that make oneself feel good.
-It is creating an atmosphere of self-love, coziness, and comfort.
-You are already doing this- from lighting a scented candle, to cozying up with a cup of tea on a cold day; these things are Hygge.
+It’s creating an atmosphere of self-love, coziness, and comfort.
+You may not realize, but you’re already doing this- from lighting a scented candle, to cozying up with a cup of tea on a cold day; these things are Hygge.
 This winter I intend to practice hygge in an effort to love the season instead of resenting it.
 If I can create a cozy, intentionally happy and loving atmosphere in my life/home, maybe there won’t be room for discontent.

 Why is Hygge important?

 Hygge is important because happiness is important!
 Taking intentional steps not just in the winter, but year round- to increase our happiness, really seems like a win-win.
 This culture of cultivating happiness isn’t a disrupting habit to start, and doesn’t even cost anything.
 It’s simply a mindset of knowing what makes you feel happy and cozy and doing those things.
 This is important because YOU are important, and how you feel matters.
 Yes, you may have a houseful of children to tend to and chores to do.
 But your needs are important, and a happy mama makes for a happy home.

 The idea of Hygge is to be present in the moment you’re in, and mindful of how to make THIS moment one that you can love.
 While researching the what/why/when/how of this idea, there were a few things that really stuck out to me.
 These were:

 Being discontent is easy, and it comes naturally.
 Without skipping a beat, I could list 5-10 things I wish were different right now.
 Let’s do something a little harder, and take a moment to clear the mind and really focus on the here and now.
 Take a deep breath and be in the moment, list 5-10 things you’re thankful for today.
 Practice being in the moment and loving the moment.